ashleyreality/Easy-Animator/resources/README.md

 model to create text output describing a simple animation.

 ### EasyAnimator
-The EastAnimator class is where the animations are run.
-It takes in arguments from a formatted test file to create animations with the AnimatorHelper class.
+The EasyAnimator class holds main, where animations are run.
+It takes in arguments from a formatted test file to create animations using the AnimatorHelper and Builder classes.

 ### AnimatorHelper
-The AnimatorHelper class constructs and animation.
-It takes in a readable object and decides the output for the view.
-It calls other objects parse the readable and to build the model for a view.
+The AnimatorHelper class constructs an animation.
+It takes in a readable object and decides the view output.
+It calls other objects, parses the readable, and builds the model for a view.

 ### IAnimationModel
 The IAnimationModel interface describes methods you must use if you implement IAnimationModel.